pavel-demin/red-pitaya-notes/development-machine.md

 - Create at least one host-only interface:

-  - From the "File" menu select "Preferences"
+  - From the "File" menu select "Host Network Manager"

-  - Select "Network" and then "Host-only Networks"

-  - Click the small "+" icon
+  - Click the green "Create" icon

-  - Click "OK"
+  - Click "Close"

 - Create a new virtual machine: